Frnn4268/Dockerized_3-tier_webapp/README.md

 docker-compose up --build -d
 ```

-Or you can run the main Makefile commands if you can use a specific docker-compose.yml.
+You can also run the main `Makefile` commands using a specific docker-compose.yml.